As a vegan it can be a nightmare finding out what’s safe to eat. These are some foods you probably thought were vegan but aren’t!

 Can contain: Crushed insects, bone and connective tissue

 Most marshmallows and Haribo style soft sweets contain gelatine and many red ones also use carmine.
-If you felt left out not being able to eat sweets like your friends when you were younger, we know how you feel.
+If you felt left out not being able to eat sweets like your friends when you were younger, or frustrated by the marshmallow-free vegan backpacking trips, we know how you feel.

 Pick this instead: now there’s a huge variety of vegan sweets (yes, vegan Haribo too) so you can have tooth fillings like the rest of your friends.
-Check the labels or find health food shops for more options!
+These vegan marshmallows are ace!

 Can contain: Goose fat, butter, milk or cream